Aaronius/penpal/README.md

 ## Security Note

-Penpal does not set the sandbox attribute on the iframe element it creates.
-If you need to sandbox the iframe, you must, in the parent, create the iframe element, set its sandbox attribute and call the connectToChild API with the created iframe.
-Here is an example setting the sandbox attribute in the parent window :
+Penpal does not set the [`sandbox` property](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/) on the iframe element it creates.
+If you need to sandbox the iframe, you must, in the parent, create the iframe element, set its `sandbox` property, then pass the iframe to the `connectToChild` method.
+Failing to set the `sandbox` property on the iframe prior to Penpal adding the iframe to the DOM can fail to properly enforce security.
+The following example demonstrates setting the `sandbox` property on the iframe from the parent window:

 ```javascript
 import Penpal from 'penpal';